shinesanthosh/pseudodb/README.md

 pdb.setField('test', 'a', 'Developer', 'No'); //Adds a new field Developer

+pdb.setRel('test', 'a', 'brother', 'b'); // Sets brother relation from doc with id a to doc with id b

 console.log(pdb.getDoc('test', 'a')); // Logs the content of the doc with id a to the console

 console.log(pdb.getDb('test')); // Logs the content of the db to the console